- Click here to review the Fall/Winter/Spring registration brochure and here for the Summer registration brochure to select your preferred session(s)

 Does my child have to spend the night?

 No, he/she does not.
-During the school year, we have day programs available on Saturdays beginning at 9am.
+During the school year, we have day programs available on Saturdays from 9am-8pm and on Sundays from 9am-3pm.
 During the summer, every session has a day program option where your child can attend the program from 9am to 8pm.

 I am using Regional Center hours, so do I have to pay anything out of pocket?

-Yes, if you are ble to use Regional Center funding for your Via West experience, there is a required out-of-pocket supplemental daily rate of $80/day (effective June 1, 2017 this will become $82/day) in addition to what is funded by the Regional Center.
+Yes, if you are ble to use Regional Center funding for your Via West experience, there is a required out-of-pocket supplemental daily rate of $85/day in addition to what is funded by the Regional Center.
 This covers the enhanced camp experience that Via West provides - i.e., a team of behaviorists, community integration outings, extensive nursing care, etc. We do have a scholarship fund available for families needing assistance with this payment.
 Please click here to apply.

 My child has a special diet, how do you handle that?

-Executive Chef Dave and his kitchen staff can accommodate all special diets including but not limited to allergies, diabetic, gluten free, casein free, lactose free, vegetarian, and vegan.
+Anthony and Jen and their kitchen staff can accommodate all special diets including but not limited to allergies, diabetic, gluten free, casein free, lactose free, vegetarian, and vegan.
 Special diet lists are posted throughout the main lodge during sessions, and your participant will be given a special wristband during check-in that indicates that he/she requires a special diet.

 My child does not have a special diet, but is a picky eater, how do you handle that?